nielsole/calc/README.md

-# JustCalc simple CLI calculator
+# Calc simple CLI calculator

 A lot of times I just want to calculate something quickly.
 I hate having to resort to Google for calculating basic things.